Watch this brief video to learn more about your Vision Plan coverage and benefits offered through UnitedHealthcare.

 Note: The Duke Eye Center is not a participating member of the UnitedHealthcare Vision network for eye exams.
 However, your Duke medical plan provides coverage for an annual eye exam at the Duke Eye Center and you are able to use the vision plan with out-of-network providers.
-Additionally, the MyEyeDr. store at the Duke Eye Center accepts the vision plan insurance coverage for the purchase of frames and lenses.
+Additionally, the NCEENT (NC Eye, Ear, Nose & Throat) office located near the Duke Eye Center is a network provider and accepts Duke vision insurance for the purchase of frames and lenses.

 For more information, please see the Summary Plan Description.

 Below is an at-a-glance comparison of how your out-of-pocket expenses may vary depending on whether you have vision care coverage.